Cinnabar Fields (Dantian)

 is located between the eyebrows)

 The upper Field is located in the region of the brain and is the seat of spirit (shen).
 Also known as Muddy Pellet (niwan) or Palace of Qian (qiangong, with reference to the ☞ trigram representing Pure Yang), it is divided into nine palaces or chambers arranged in two rows.
 Niwan denotes both the upper dantian as a whole and the innermost palace or chamber (the third one in the lower row).
-Moving the inner elixir to the upper Field marks the third and last stage of the Neidan process ("refining spirit and reverting to Emptiness").
+Moving the Internal Elixir to the upper Field marks the third and last stage of the Neidan process ("refining spirit and reverting to Emptiness").

 [There are three Cinnabar Fields, but] the lower Cinnabar Field is the Cinnabar Field in the strict sense.
 Different views exist concerning its position.
 The medical texts usually say that it is located 1.3 inches below the navel.
 According to the alchemical texts, instead, it is found 1.3 inches behind the navel.